Adding pedals is a lot of fun.

 Turning the depth knob down while leaving the rate around 12 o'clock gives your clean tone a nice texture that's easily implemented in a lot of different scenarios, without regard to style.

-Being able to control depth gives you more flexibility with the speed of the phase cycle and means you can be really subtle without having to slow the phaser down as much as you would without the additional control.
+Being able to control depth gives you more flexibility with the intensity of the phase cycle and means you can be really subtle without having to slow the phaser down as much as you would without the additional control.

 In that respect, I like the Atomic Phaser II more than the Phase 90.